The diminishing-returns curve

 Year 10

 Strong tutoring window for grade-jump goals.
-A student predicted grade 4-5 aiming for grade 6-7 needs the year of Year 10 to genuinely rebuild — not just exam technique but content fluency.
+A student predicted grade 4-5 aiming for grade 6-7 needs the year of Year 10 to genuinely rebuild: not just exam technique but content fluency.
 Year 10 also catches the GCSE step-up early; struggling students stand the best chance of recovering when the work is addressed in Year 10 rather than waiting for Year 11.

 Year 11

-Starting tutoring as late as April-May of Year 11 still helps but with reduced leverage — there's not enough time for foundational rebuilding, only exam-technique tweaks and specific topic drills.
+Starting tutoring as late as April-May of Year 11 still helps but with reduced leverage; there's not enough time for foundational rebuilding, only exam-technique tweaks and specific topic drills.

 Year 12 (Lower Sixth)

-The GCSE-to-A-level step is steeper than parents often expect — the conceptual abstraction increases meaningfully and pace is much faster.
+The GCSE-to-A-level step is steeper than parents often expect; the conceptual abstraction increases meaningfully and pace is much faster.
 Year 12 tutoring helps with transition (especially in Maths and Sciences), foundation-building for Year 13, and ongoing content consolidation.
 Mid-year mock results are a strong signal of where tutoring is most needed.

 Year 13 (Upper Sixth)

 Linear A-level assessment means everything happens at the end of Year 13.
-Common tutoring patterns:
+Common tutoring patterns: autumn term is systematic content review across the two-year course.
+January after mocks is diagnostic-driven targeting of weak areas.
+Spring term is past papers, exam technique, and intensive drilling.

 University admissions tests